Veerakumar-Thangavel/AWS/README.md

-# 🔄 EC2 Instance Scheduler with Slack Notifications
+# 🔄 EC2 Automation with Slack Notification

-This AWS Lambda function **automates EC2 instance start/stop** operations across all AWS regions, sends a **detailed summary to Slack**, and is **scheduled via Amazon EventBridge** based on a specified timezone.
+Automate starting and stopping EC2 instances across all AWS regions based on a defined schedule using AWS Lambda and EventBridge.
+Receive detailed Slack notifications for full visibility.

 It also functions as a lightweight **EC2 inventory tool**, listing instance states and types across all regions.